In-patient luxury rehab center in Thailand

 • Take some time to think about your behavior or potential cravings

-• Determine whether you compulsively use a certain substance
+• Determine whether you compulsively use a particular substance or engage in maladaptive behaviors

-• Think about what happens when you stop using some substance or engaging in certain actions, do withdrawal symptoms occur and cravings intensify
+• Consider what happens when you stop using substances or engaging in specific actions.
+Do withdrawal symptoms occur and cravings intensify?

-• Get informed about different types of addictions
+• Educate yourself about the different types of addictions

 • Consult your healthcare provider

-• Reach out to addiction treatment centers and schedule an appointment with professionals who can help you understand whether you have some form of addiction or not
+• Reach out to mental health care practitioners and addiction treatment centers and schedule an appointment with professionals who can help diagnose whether you have some form of addiction.

-Even though there are some similarities, the reality is that substance or drug addiction types carry along a unique set of risks that aren’t observed in behavioral addictions.
-These risks are determined by the way the specific substance affects a person’s health.
-The substances affect both the brain and the body.
+Substance or drug addiction types pose unique risks that aren’t observed in behavioral addictions despite their similarities.
+These risks are determined by how specific substance affects a person’s health, both the brain and the body.

-For instance, all types of addictions have a lot to do with the dopamine and reward system in the brain.
-But they also have some mechanisms that are unique to a specific substance or agent.
-For example, opioids act on opioid receptors, downregulate them, and a person needs more opioids to achieve the same effects.
-This paves the way to addiction and its symptoms.
+All forms of addiction involve the brain’s dopamine and reward system.
+However, different substances and agents induce distinct effects on the brain.
+For example, opioids act on opioid receptors, downregulating them and ultimately requiring higher doses to achieve the same effects.
+This leads to addiction and its symptoms.
 Cocaine can act on brain cells and influence gene expression.
-All these specific effects lead to symptoms that are unique to that specific addiction.
+All these specific effects lead to symptoms unique to that particular addiction.

-The type of addiction regarded as more dangerous for financial wellbeing is a physical addiction.
-Financial wellbeing is the state of being able to meet current and ongoing financial obligations and to have a sense of security due to having enough money to meet your needs.
+The type of addiction regarded as more dangerous for financial well-being is a physical addiction.
+Financial well-being is the state of meeting current and ongoing financial obligations and having a sense of security due to having enough money to meet your needs.

 Physical addictions involve various substances that a person needs to purchase.
-The higher doses or amounts they need, the more finances they spend to get them.
-As a result, their financial stability suffers a major decline.
+The higher doses or amounts they need, the more finances they allocate to get them, impacting their financial stability negatively.

-Other types of addictions, such as gambling, can also lead to financial distress.
+Other addictions, such as gambling, can also lead to financial distress.

-Which addiction type is more dangerous for physical wellbeing?
+Which addiction type is more dangerous for phsyical well-being?

-The addiction type considered more dangerous for physical wellbeing is a physical addiction.
-The term physical wellbeing refers to a person’s ability to maintain a healthy quality of life.
+The addiction type considered more dangerous for physical well-being is physical addiction.
+Physical well-being refers to a person’s ability to maintain a healthy quality of life.
 It is not just about being without disease but also includes a well-balanced diet, regular exercise, and other aspects of a healthy lifestyle.

-Physical addictions, mainly substance disorders, do a lot worse than allowing a person to experience thrill, pain relief, or other effects.
-They change the way the body functions and cause a wide range of complications.
-For that reason, a person with substance addiction experiences changes in appearance (pale skin, tired look, weight gain/loss, etc.), and the function of their organs is also affected.
+Physical addictions, mainly substance disorders, do much worse than allowing a person to experience thrill, pain relief, or other effects.
+They change how the body functions and cause a wide range of complications.
+A person with substance addiction experiences changes in appearance such as pale skin, tired look, and weight gain/loss, and affects organ function.

 A person with physical addiction is less likely to eat healthily, exercise regularly, and make other healthy lifestyle choices.
 While any type of addiction can make a person forego their quality of life, physical addictions have more pronounced effects.

-The addiction type that is more dangerous for psychological wellbeing is physical addiction or substance abuse.
-The term psychological wellbeing describes a person’s emotional health and overall functioning.
-The areas of psychological wellbeing involve autonomy, personal growth, environmental mastery, purpose in life, positive relations with others, and self-acceptance.
+The addiction type that is more dangerous for psychological well-being is physical addiction or substance abuse.
+The term psychological well-being describes a person’s emotional health and overall functioning.
+Psychological well-being involves autonomy, personal growth, environmental mastery, purpose in life, positive relations with others, and self-acceptance.

-Generally speaking, any type of addiction affects a person’s psychological wellbeing.
+Any type of addiction affects a person’s psychological well-being.
 However, physical addictions are more severe in this aspect.
-Not only can they worsen the existing mental health problems, but they also induce new symptoms.
+Not only can they worsen existing mental health problems, but they also induce new symptoms.

-Impulse control disorders are also detrimental to an individual’s psychological health and wellbeing.
-A person with one of these disorders is unable to control their emotional response or certain behaviors, both of which are aspects of psychological wellbeing.
+Impulse control disorders also harm an individual’s psychological health and well-being.
+A person with one of these disorders finds it challenging to control their emotional responses or certain behaviors, which are aspects of psychological well-being.

-Addiction type that is more dangerous for social wellbeing is an impulse control disorder.
-Social wellbeing refers to a person’s ability to develop and maintain positive interactions with other people.
+The addiction type that is more dangerous for social well-being is impulse control disorder.
+Social well-being refers to a person’s ability to develop and maintain positive interactions with other people.

-For example, a person with pyromania can’t resist the urge to start fires which puts people’s lives at risk and also induce significant material damage.
-Someone with kleptomania doesn’t just take items from grocery stores and other places; they may also steal from friends, family, coworkers.
-Additionally, a person with a gambling addiction may constantly borrow money from friends and family or take their belongings and sell them just to continue gambling.
+For example, a person with pyromania can’t resist the urge to start fires which puts people’s lives at risk and induces significant material damage.
+Someone with kleptomania doesn’t just take items from grocery stores and other places; they may also steal from friends, family, and coworkers.
+A person with a gambling addiction may constantly borrow money from friends and family, take their belongings, and sell them to finance gambling activities.

-All these actions have a significant impact on a person’s social well-being as they deeply hurt those around them.
+All these actions significantly impact a person’s social well-being as they deeply hurt those around them.